 Dr. Rossiter's academic interests are in cultural, historical, and political geography, with a focus on British Columbia and Canada.
-In addition to teaching and writing in these areas, he serves as Associate Editor for Book and Film Reviews for BC Studies.
-He is also affiliated with WWU's Center for Canadian-American Studies.
+In addition to teaching and writing in these areas, he serves as Book and Film Review Editor for BC Studies.

 Patricia Burke Wood and David A. Rossiter, "The Geography of the Crown: Reflections on Mikisew Cree and Williams Lake," Supreme Court Law Review 94, 2020, pp.187-205.